Atto of Vercelli

 Atto of Vercelli or Atto II (c.
-885 AD – 961 AD) was a Lombard who became bishop of Vercelli in 924.
+885 – 31 December 961) was a Lombard who became bishop of Vercelli in 924.
 He served as Grand Chancellor to Hugh of Provence and Lothar II, both Kings of Italy in the 10th century.
 During his time as bishop, Atto was known for his devotion to the welfare of the people in his diocese, both temporal and spiritual, and the vigour with which he attacked ecclesial corruption.
 He wrote several works in his lifetime.
 His major compositions include Polypticum, a treatise on the morality of Italy in the day; De pressuris ecclesiasticis, an essay regarding ecclesiastical authority; and the Capitulare, a collection of canon law from his area, including some of the False Decretals, augmented by his own additions of ecclesiastic law.
 A small selection of his sermons survives in written form.
 He died in 961.

 Early life

 Atto was born around 885 and lived approximately seventy-five years, dying on 31 December 961.
 He was born into a noble Lombard family; his father was a man named Aldegarius.
 Atto's writing later in life shows a mastery of Latin and Greek – Latin being the only common language in Italy by the 9th Century – which indicates that his education must have been substantial, in line with the social standing of his family.
 Little else is known about Atto's childhood or ecclesiastic career beginnings.